Benefits of Certification

 - Connects you with a network of FP&A-certified peers

-For more on the benefits of certification, please review the "Why the Certified Corporate FP&A Credential?" webinar.
+For more on the benefits of certification, please review the "Everything You Need to Know about the FP&A Credential" webinar.